top of page

 The benefits of a high-moisture, high-protein diet for cats are unquestionable.
 We don't need studies to tell us what biology shows us.
 By comparison, all of the information we have on carbohydrates is mixed, uncertain and extremely limited.
 Perhaps the real question you should ask yourself is, why risk it?

 Prey-model diets refer to fresh food consisting of 100% animal products including meat, muscle tissue, organs and bone.
-There are, as of now, a limited amount of fresh pet food companies that cater to felines, which is just as well because we can't all be board-certified nutritionists!
+There are currently a limited amount of fresh pet food companies that cater to felines, which is just as well because we can't all be board-certified nutritionists!

 Person in yellow sweater feeding a tabby cat on a white kitchen floor.